SecOpsPete/threat-hunting-scenarios/unauthorized-tor-activity/README.md

 ### 🌐 Step 4: TOR Network Access Confirmed via Port 9001

-To verify actual usage of the TOR network, we examined `DeviceNetworkEvents`.
+To verify actual usage of the TOR network, I examined `DeviceNetworkEvents`.
 A network session initiated by `tor.exe` was successfully established to external IP address `68.8.241.30` over port `9001`, which is a well-known entry node port for the TOR network.
 Additional outbound connections occurred over ports 443 and 80, consistent with TOR traffic patterns.

 ```kusto
 DeviceNetworkEvents